FuchsEDV/Thrixty/README.md

 		* Notation: `![alt_text](image/path.png)`
 	* Add a proper example for player customization (look changes & icon replacement).
 	* Proofread.
+* Settings Button
+	* Intented for Users to select zoom-style, design etc..
+	* Is thought of to be designed like an extra window.
+	* Options will beshown in select boxes.
+* Loading state should be visible to CSS, in case smt happens with the animation.
+	* Also every load should be aborted, when some core function failed.
+	* This could also be improved by implementing a replace picture, that is being showed instead of an animation, when something failed.
 * Rethink Log Export to make it easier to use for users.
 (Intended for bug reports.)
 * Rotation speed selection should be more accessible.
 * Button holding rotation speed should be dependant on the current speed.